tuskat/briefing-room/readme.md

 ## TO-DO

-Estimated progression : 10%
+Estimated progression : 1%

-- Implement longer dialogue
-- Implement animations
-- Invite guests
-- Fix the lights
-- ???
+- To redo in Node.js

 ## Useful Links